frc5024/webdocs/README.md

 ## Theme docs
 For documentation on how to create nav structures, UI elements, and other more advanced settings, check out the [theme documentation](https://pmarsceill.github.io/just-the-docs/)

+## Adding your name to the contributors list
+Simply ass your github username (all lowercase) to the `authors` array defined in the page's header.
+If an `authors` array is not present, it will not be displayed.